 Regular Phase: After all 18 pieces have been laid down, the regular phase begins.
 In this phase, a turn consists of sliding a piece along a line to a vacant point.

-Whenever a player creates a string of three pieces on one line, he immediately removes one of his opponent's pieces.
+Whenever a player creates a string of three pieces on one line, they immediately remove one of their opponent's pieces.
 (This can happen during the setup phase or the regular phase.)
-An opponent's piece which is part of a string may not be removed unless no other piece is available.
+An opponent's piece that is part of a string may not be removed unless no other piece is available.

 Note: Sliding a piece one space on one turn, then back to its original space on a subsequent turn is a legal sequence.

-In a common variation, once a player has only three pieces left, he can move a piece to any vacant position on the board and not just to an adjacent vacant position.
+In a common variation, once a player has only three pieces left, they can move a piece to any vacant position on the board and not just to an adjacent vacant position.

 Winning Nine Men's Morris

-The first player to get his opponent down to two pieces, or to block his opponent from making any legal moves, is the winner.
+The first player to get their opponent down to two pieces or to block their opponent from making any legal moves is the winner.